What is sinusitis?

 Is your condition sinusitis?

 One difficulty in treating sinusitis is an accurate diagnosis.
 Many nasal symptoms are rightly or wrongly attributed to the sinuses.
 A third of the population may have abnormalities on their sinus CT scans, and yet have no major symptoms.
 Many patients, who have facial pain particularly over the frontal and maxillary sinuses in the absence of other sinus symptoms, do not in fact have sinusitis.
 Some people can have signficant sinus disease, and yet report no pain or fullness over their sinuses.
 Logically when you have had sinusitis then you should have other infective sinus symptoms apart from facial pain, such as infected nasal discharge or nasal congestion and there should be evidence of significant sinus disease on your CT scan.
 The other puzzle is that some patients with relatively normal sinus CT scans get an improvement in pain symptoms after they have had sinus surgery for about three months and then the pain comes back.
-One sees a similar phenomenon in people after low back surgery.

 There are a large number of other causes of facial pain, apart from sinusitis.
 Many of these may need to be considered before proceeding to surgery.
 I will, if required, look for and discuss other potential causes.
 These may include